Community Development Block Grant (CDBG)

 In prior years, the City of Bloomington and Town of Normal have independently developed and submitted separate Consolidated Plans.
-In response to the 2017 Regional Housing Study and HUD's emphasis on inter-jurisdictional coordination, Bloomington and Normal will work with the McLean County Regional Planning Commission to develop a joint Consolidated Plan (2020-2024) for the first time.
-While the jurisdictions will still receive their own funding allocations, the alignment of goals and strategies will allow the funds to make a bigger impact on the shared housing and community development priorities of the region.
+In response to the 2017 Regional Housing Study and HUD's emphasis on inter-jurisdictional coordination, Bloomington and Normal partnered with the McLean County Regional Planning Commission to develop a joint Consolidated Plan (2020-2024) for the first time.
+While the jurisdictions receive their own funding allocations, the alignment of goals and strategies allows the funds to make a bigger impact on the shared housing and community development priorities of the region.

 While many aspects of the Consolidated Plan have been addressed in recent planning efforts (Comprehensive Plans, Regional Housing Study), HUD requires information to be presented and submitted in a certain way in order to receive annual funding allocations.
 The Consolidated Plan is complementary to other planning efforts and aligns with identified implementation strategies.

 As part of the federal Coronavirus Aid, Relief, and Economic Security (CARES) Act, the City of Bloomington and Town of Normal will be receiving a special, additional allocation of Community Development Block Grant (CDBG) funding for Program Year 2020-2021.
 These funds, referred to as CDBG-CV (Coronavirus), are granted through the U.S. Department of Housing and Urban Development (HUD) and are to be solely used to prevent, prepare for, and respond to the coronavirus (COVID-19).